-The Magnocraft's propulsion must be so designed, that it allows equally effective flights in both possible positions, i.e. upright and inverted - as these are shown in Figure F4.
-In turns, as this was explained earlier, in each of these two positions different propulsors perform functions of the producers of lifting forces and stabilisation forces.
-There are also some situations, for example coupling and decoupling into flying arrangements (see subsection F3.2), or during the formation of lying clusters (see subsection F3.1.6), where the function of particular propulsors must be reversed.
+G4.1.
+The condition of equilibrium between the thrust and stabilization forces situations, for example coupling and decoupling into flying arrangements (see subsection G3.2), or during the formation of lying clusters (see subsection G3.1.6), where the function of particular propulsors must be reversed.
 For example the main propulsor must then be changed from operating as a lifter into operating as a stabiliser, while side propulsors from being stabilisers are changed into lifters.
 These reasons make it necessary for the propulsion unit of the Magnocraft to be designed in such a way that "the total output produced by all the side propulsors is equal to the magnetic output provided by the main propulsor".
 Only in case when the above condition is met, than any kind of propulsor (i.e. the main or the side) at any moment of time can be selected to be used for propelling, or to be used for stabilization.
 Because the force of magnetic interaction is proportional to the output from the propulsor, the requirement presented here is called the "condition of the equilibrium between the thrust and stabilization forces".